Menopause and weight gain

 However, if you’re feeling like no matter what you do, you are losing sight of the body you once had, there are some simple lifestyle tweaks you can introduce:

-What can I do to minimise weight gain during menopause?
+What can I do to prevent menopause weight gain?

 1. Exercise:

-Leading an active lifestyle is the best thing you can do for any of your menopause symptoms.
+Leading an active lifestyle that includes moderate intensity physical activity is the best thing you can do for any of your menopause symptoms.
 Doing something you enjoy that gets you moving is key to releasing dopamine, the feel-good hormone.
 Regular exercise also encourages a reduction in bone density and muscle loss, better rest and overall improvements to your health and well-being.

 2. Rest: